GOEIC Certification Requirements for Exporting to Egypt

-Depending on product category and applicable regulations, manufacturers, exporters, and importers may be required to provide technical documentation, product test reports, Certificates of Conformity (CoC), labeling information, and factory registration records before products can be cleared through Egyptian customs.
+Depending on the product category and applicable Egyptian regulations, manufacturers, exporters, and importers may need to provide product test reports, Certificates of Conformity (CoC), factory registration documents, technical documentation, and labeling information before products can be cleared by Egyptian customs.

-Failure to meet applicable GOEIC certification requirements may result in shipment delays, customs detention, product rejection, additional testing requests, or refusal of market entry.
+Failure to comply with applicable GOEIC requirements may result in shipment delays, customs detention, additional testing requests, product rejection, or refusal of market entry.

 - Product registration